How to Get Connected With the Crowd Using Event Apps

 - Attendee apps for ticket purchases, interactivity, and information.

-- Organizer apps offering statistics, sign up figures, page views, and synchronization across devices.
+- Organizer apps offer statistics, sign-up figures, and views.

 - Websites and blogs for events.